wthomson/FitHome-docs/ElectricityMonitor.md

 Evaluating board_name ... pyboard
 Retrieving time epoch ...
 Jan 01, 2000
 ```
-- copy micropython Libraries
+#### copy micropython Libraries

-- cd into the workspace dir of this project.
+- cd into the FitHome directory of your cloned/forked project.
+It contains [these files](https://github.com/BitKnitting/energy_monitor_firmware/tree/master/FitHome_monitor).
 - start an rshell session: `$rshell` and connect to the ESP32 as described above.
 - Make lib directory: `mkdir /pyboard/lib`
 - Copy libraries from Mac/PC, e.g.: `cp atm90_e32/atm90e32_registers.py /pyboard/lib`
 The libraries we use to connect to wifi and read/send energy readings include: